(Updated February 2024)

 Issues Related to the Intended Market

-Even if a company says it doesn’t know where the film you are writing will be exhibited, you can negotiate for the project to be treated as a theatrical movie for all purposes under the MBA.
+Even if a company says it doesn’t know where the film you are writing will be exhibited, you can negotiate for the project to be treated as a theatrical film for all purposes under the MBA.

 If you are making a deal for a feature-length project for a streamer that will be contracted under new media terms rather than theatrical terms, please be aware that the company may try to apply the MBA’s application of excess provision to credit your overscale (above minimum) writing compensation against future residuals.
 You can address this in your deal by negotiating for no crediting of overscale.